 The second quarter saw positive returns from sterling credit investment grade markets (lboxx).
-Against this backdrop, the portfolio saw a positive overall return.
-Looking at performance in the context of wider sterling credit markets, using the iBoxx Sterling Non-Gilt index as a reference, the portfolio underperformed.
-The portfolio has a duration position that is longer than the wider market as part of its objective, and this was a modest positive for returns relative to the market.
+Against this, the fund outperformed the index.
+Following a volatile first half of 2025, performance remains comfortably ahead of the index.

 Sector selection was the largest positive for the portfolio.
 Our bias towards insurance bonds was helpful as the sector performed strongly, as was our longstanding underweight in supranational bonds.
 The lower perceived risk of the supranational sector contributed to it lagging the wider market.

-Stock selection effects were negative and the largest effect on the portfolio over the quarter.
+Stock selection effects were negative for performance over the quarter.
 We saw positive effects from holdings in the insurance sector, with exposure to long-dated bonds from Legal & General, Prudential and Aviva supporting returns.
 However, these positive impacts were offset by the negative impact of holdings in the structured sector.
 Many bonds in this area saw positive returns, but in a market of falling yields and tighter spreads, these often lag the broad market.
 In addition, we saw a negative impact from Thames Water - the bonds falling after US private equity firm KKR pulled out of a potential acquisition of the utility on 3 June.
 Our holding in global transport operator Mobico was also a drag on performance.
 Here the bonds traded weaker on the lower-than-expected proceeds from sale of its US school bus business and subsequent downgrades from Moody's towards the end of the quarter.
 We continue to see these latter two names as reasonable risk reward opportunities within the context of our diversified portfolios, and continue to closely monitor the issuers.